 Exceptions may be made for students currently under the care of a medical or mental health provider at CHWB may continue care for a brief period of time not to exceed 60 days to allow for an orderly transition of their care to an outside provider.
 These exceptions must be discussed with the CHWB Medical Director or the Director of Counseling and Psychiatry Services, as appropriate, and authorized by the Director of the Center for Health & Wellbeing.

 What happens if I do not fill out the waiver/decision form?

 Students who do not complete an online insurance decision/waiver by the deadline will be billed, the insurance premium will be added to their UVM student account, and a hold will be placed on their student account.
 Once a hold is placed on a student's account, s/he will not be able to register or make registration changes.
 The hold can be removed until the deadline stated below (see next question).

-Holds can be reversed through the month of August for the Fall semester and until February 15th for the Spring semester.
+Holds can be reversed through the month of August for the fall semester and until February 15th for the spring semester.

 Can international students waive the UVM Student Insurance (UVM SHIP)?

 No. International students who want to talk about other coverage can call the insurance office at (802) 656-0602 or email firstname.lastname@example.org.

 Can I purchase Student Insurance for Fall semester only?

 If you are graduating in December and wish to purchase UVM Insurance for the Fall semester only, you can do so by going to the insurance decision/waiver form and checking the appropriate box for "Fall-only."